globaleaks/whistleblowing-software/documentation/user/admin/TroubleShooting.rst

 Issues and bug reporting
 ------------------------
-If you encounter any issue and you are not able to to run GlobaLeaks h
+If you encounter any issue and you are not able to to run GlobaLeaks:

 - Be sure to strictly follow the Installation Guide for installation
 - Be sure to satisfy the Technical Requirements for hardware and operating system version.